UTZbox/LetsGO/README.md

 With this you can program the Teensy directly, using the .hex file which are in the Project.
 There are actually, 3 Versions:
 LetsGO_basic (used with a Teensy LC)
-LetsGO_Audio (used with a Teensy 3.2 and the Teensy Audio-Shield) LetsGO_Aduio-Midi (used with a Teensy 3.2 and the Teensy Audio-Shield)
+LetsGO_Aduio-Midi (used with a Teensy 3.2 and the Teensy Audio-Shield)